ucsb-cs32/f23/README.md

 - [Checkpoint 01](./arcade/01%20-%20Design.md) - due Tuesday, November 28th.
   - Find a group, decide on a game, and sign up with a TA.
 - [Checkpoint 02](./arcade/02%20-%20Hello%20OpenGL.md) - due Friday, December 1st, at 10:00 AM.
-  - Create an OpenGL window.
+  - Track A: Create an OpenGL window.
-  - Draw a user-controlled player object.
+  - Track B: Draw a user-controlled player object.
-  - Draw some animated non-player objects.
+  - Track C: Draw some animated non-player objects.

 ## Lectures